nikunjlad/Text-to-Image-Metamorphosis-using-AttnGANs/README.md

 ## Attention Maps &nbsp;

 Attention maps are generated along the course of training either while using the pretrained models or while training AttnGAN from scratch.
-These are stored in the <b>/output/birds_DAMSM_<timestamp>/</b> directory. <br>
+These are stored in the <b>/output/birds_DAMSM_<timestamp>/</b> directory. <br><br>

 <img src="https://github.com/nikunjlad/Text-to-Image-Metamorphosis/blob/master/assets/attention_maps0.png">

 ## Run and Evaluate &nbsp;